Albert Ehrenstein: Poetry and writing

 In 1910 he wrote the poem "Wanderers song" published by Karl Kraus in the Overnight Torch.
 The poem is attributed to the early expressionism and was published in 1911 with illustrations by his friend Oskar Kokoschka.
 Through Kokoschka he came into contact with Herwarth Walden and got it published in Der Sturm, and later in Franz Pfemfert's magazine Die Aktion.
 Ehrenstein quickly became one of the most important voices of expressionism and came into close contact with Else Lasker-Schüler, Gottfried Benn and Franz Werfel.
-It was widely circulated Anton Kuh Spottvers wrote about it: "its a high honor of a work, only its verses disturb you."
+It was widely circulated and Anton Kuh Spottvers wrote about it: "its a high honor of a work, only its verses disturb you."

 At the beginning of the First World War, Ehrenstein, who was deemed not fit for military service, was ordered to work in the Vienna War Archives.
 While many other artists were initially carried away by enthusiasm for the war, Ehrenstein from the beginning was a staunch opponent of the war, which he articulated clearly in a series of articles and poems (The man screams).
 During the war he came in contact with Walter Hasenclever and Martin Buber.
-From 1916-17 he belonged to the circle of the first Dadaist magazine The New Youth, in which he published work alongside Franz Jung, George Grosz and Johannes R. Becher.
+From 1916 to 1917 he belonged to the circle of the first Dadaist magazine The New Youth, in which he published work alongside Franz Jung, George Grosz and Johannes R. Becher.
 The magazine took a clearly anti-Wilhelm position and was quickly banned.
 Becher and Ehrenstein worked at the same time as editors in publishing Kurt Wolff.
 After 1918 he supported the revolution in Germany and signed, along with several others including Franz Pfemfert and Zuckmayer, the manifesto of the Antinational Socialist Party.

 During the war, Ehrenstein met the actress Elisabeth Bergner and helped with her career breakthrough.
 He fell hopelessly in love with her and dedicated many of his poems to her.
 In the 1920s he traveled with Kokoschka through Europe, Africa, the Middle East and China, where he remained for a time.
 He turned to Chinese literature and wrote numerous adaptations from Chinese works and the quite successful novel Murderer from Justice (1931).
 By the end of 1932 Ehrenstein went to Switzerland to Brissago.